Alonso-del-Arte/visualization-quadratic-imaginary-rings/dist-jar/README.md

-Version 0.9 of the overall program, Version 0.94 of RingWindowDisplay.
+Version 0.95 of the overall program, Version 0.97 of RingWindowDisplay.

-Note: this JAR does not include the Scala classes `ImagQuadInt` nor `ImagQuadRing`.
+Note: this JAR does not include the Scala classes `ImagQuadInt`, `ImagQuadRing` nor `NTFC`.